 FIVE YEARS FREE LIMITED EDITION BEAR BUNDLE

-By the end of this year, an estimated 1,500 grizzly bears will have been saved from hunting.
+By the end of 2022, an estimated 1,500 grizzly bears were saved from hunting.
 From the Great Bear Rainforest to the slopes of the Selkirk and Purcell Mountains, these majestic animals are iconic symbols of the wild lands of British Columbia.
 Grizzly bears are born to roam wild; they’re born to roam free.
 This is an example of the future we are capable of realizing when we work together in unison, for generations to come.
 Join us.
 Your contribution goes directly towards supporting:

 Thank you for rejoicing with us as we reach this monumental milestone.
 As we collectively share in the joy of knowing that grizzly bears are emerging from their dens without the risk of being hunted, it’s important to remember that grizzly bears continue to face growing threats.